curiousoffice/playbook/README.rst

 Protecting confidential information via email is also extremely important for us.
 As such, we do not send passwords by email, and we are very careful in sending confidential documents by email as well.
-All email can be easily intercepted by third parties.
-No confidential information should ever be sent to someone who is not “need to know”.
+As all email can be easily intercepted by third parties, no confidential information should ever be sent to someone who is not “need to know”.

 Slack
 -----

-We are logged in Slack during work hours.
+We are always logged in Slack during work hours.
 This decreases feedback loops for team communication.
-Our slack account is under sophilabs.slack.com.
+Our slack account is found under sophilabs.slack.com.

 Data Security
 -------------

-We have some security guidelines to keep confidential information safe.
+We have some security guidelines in order to keep confidential information safe.

 - We set passwords on computer for boot up and sleep
 - We never send passwords using email